As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

 Always talk with your pediatrician about the proper dose and timing of melatonin before giving it to your child.

 Returning home – overcoming baby or toddler jet lag

 Vacation is over and it’s time to travel home with your little one.
 Traveling across time zones you will experience the same symptoms of jet lag, but the time difference will be in reverse.
 I always love flying from Europe to the United States (east to west across the Atlantic), with a 5 hour time zone shift.
-This westward travel seems to make jet lag easier for my children and I to adjust.
-I love being tired at night and going to bed earlier, then waking up earlier in the morning and getting a jump on the day.
+This westward travel seems to make jet lag easier for my children and me to adjust.
+I love being tired (see also, ‘Why Does Flying Make You Tired?‘) at night and going to bed earlier, then waking up earlier in the morning and getting a jump on the day.

 My experience flying from England to Ottawa with a 2 year old

-My most vivid memory of dealing with toddler jet lag was when we flew from England to Ottawa, Canda with our then 2 year old.
+My most vivid memory of dealing with toddler jet lag was when we flew from England to Ottawa, Canada with our then 2-year-old.
 There was a 6 hour time difference.
 We stopped off in Ottawa for a conference and sightseeing before we flew back to North Carolina, USA.
 We arrived in the evening and had to navigate in the dark and cold across the city to our hotel.

-After all of the traveling we were ready for a nice big breakfast in the hotel restaurant, and finally we were ready to hit the streets and start sightseeing by 7:30 AM.
+After all of the traveling, we were ready for a nice big breakfast in the hotel restaurant, and finally, we were ready to hit the streets and start sightseeing by 7:30 AM.
 It was great, and we got to enjoy exploring Ottawa and ice skating on the Rideau Canal.
-Then after a full day or fresh air and exercise we were all ready for an early night.
-Each day the adjustment got easier as we got closer to our normal sleep and awake times, and then we flew home.
+Then after a full day of fresh air and exercise, we were all ready for an early night.
+Each day the adjustment got easier as we got closer to our normal sleep and wake times, and then we flew home.

 Return to your regular routine at home